-Typically, each day begins after breakfast, with warm-ups, tuning and playing together as a group.
+Music courses: typically, each day begins after breakfast, with warm-ups, tuning and playing together as a group.
 After a coffee break, more focused work is done on a variety of ensemble works.

-After lunch on the terrace, the afternoons are spent either working in small groups or on individual pieces with the tutor.
+After lunch on the terrace, the afternoons are spent working in small groups or on individual pieces with the tutor.
 Piano or harpsichord accompaniment is provided.
 Optional masterclasses enable students to present a piece they have worked on in an informal atmosphere and everyone can benefit from the coaching.

 Lectures and workshops are held during the week on a variety of aspects such as: manufacturing and maintenance of instruments, ornamentation and other techniques, particular composers and national styles.